oslabs-beta/FilamentQL/README.md

 ### Install Redis

-Filament uses Redis.
-If Redis is not already installed:
+Filament utilizes Redis for its server-side caching.
+If Redis is not already installed on your machine:

 - Install on Mac using Homebrew:
   - In the terminal, enter `brew install redis`